 West Vancouver’s parks are a great place for a picnic.
-You can’t reserve a picnic spot or shelter; it’s first come, first serve.
+You can’t reserve a picnic spot or shelter; it’s first come, first served.
 This includes the use of barbecue pits and shelters.

 Before you pack your picnic, be sure to read the guidelines and check for current swimming and barbecue restrictions as they may change.